Root for the home team and take in some Indigenous art at Railroad Way South

 Public Transportation

 Railroad Way South is easily accessed by bus, light rail, ferry, or water taxi.
-Once here, jump on the Free Waterfront Park Shuttle to get around Waterfront Park and downtown Seattle!
-See the Free Waterfront Park Shuttle schedule and stop map here.
+Once here, jump on the Waterfront Park Shuttle to get around Waterfront Park and downtown Seattle!
+See the Waterfront Park Shuttle schedule and stop map here.

 Driving Directions